foopod/blog-2.0/_tutorials/how-to-gooogle.md

 image: /public/images/google.png
 ---

+## Goal

-So you want to know how to use Google like a pro?
-Want google to solve all your problems for you?
+Learning to Google like a pro.
+Use the worlds largest search engines to solve problems for you

+## Requirements

+* Able to open a new tab and search for something
+* Able to copy and paste
+* In this tutorial I use a lot of programming languages as examples, you don't need to know any of them to complete the challenges.
+Let Google do it all for you.

 ## What is Google?